Lightning can strike quickly and unexpectedly, and it can be deadly. This policy must be taken seriously and followed carefully.

 ** Lightning is detected within ten (10) miles by means of a technological device.

 If you can hear thunder, lighting may be within range.
 Be watchful for lightning.
 If thunder becomes louder, leave the field.

-Decision-Makers: The Referee Coordinator or any Referee shall have the authority and responsibility to suspend play and implement the policy, and to determine whether and when to resume play.
+Decision-Makers: The Referee Coordinator (or, in his absence, any Referee) or the AMSA President or Field Commissioner shall have the authority and responsibility to suspend play and implement the policy, and to determine whether and when to resume play.

 ** Leave the field immediately.

 ** Seek shelter in your vehicle, if you are at Onion Creek Soccer Complex (OCSC).

 ** Seek shelter in your vehicle or in any nearby buildings if available.